Bug report #13731

 In QGIS 2.12 when using DBManager plugin with Oracle tables this bug occurs.
 I ran a simple SQL query like it returned the results succesfully.
 And than i clicked Load as new layer button to see results in QGIS canvas it gave error.
 The error says the reason is: ORA-00933: SQL command not properly ended.
 Also it gives the SQL query: .
 I only entered .
 DBManager changed the original query so it throws error.

-#2 Updated by René-Luc ReLuc about 5 years ago
+#2 Updated by René-Luc ReLuc over 5 years ago

 - Priority changed from Normal to High